-This disease can be very serious and can cause abnormal functioning of the nervous system, leading to paralysis and weakness.
+This disease can be severe and can cause abnormal nervous system functioning, leading to paralysis and weakness.

 Botulism is caused by toxins produced by the spore-forming bacteria called Clostridium botulinum.

-Outbreaks of botulism have been produced by consuming not only canned foods at home, but also food prepared for restaurants, such as wrapped baked potatoes and bottled spices.
+Outbreaks of botulism have been produced by consuming canned foods at home and food prepared for restaurants, such as wrapped baked potatoes and bottled spices.

-Botulism is a rare but serious condition caused by a toxin that attacks the nerves of the body.
+Botulism is a rare but severe condition caused by a toxin that attacks the body’s nerves.

-Botulism can also weaken the muscles involved in breathing, which can lead to difficulty breathing and even death.
+Botulism can also weaken the muscles involved in breathing, leading to difficulty breathing and even death.

-People who receive botulinum toxin injections for aesthetic reasons or for medical reasons may be more likely to get botulism if the dose they receive is too large, if they are children or weigh less than a typical adult.
+People who receive botulinum toxin injections for aesthetic reasons or medical reasons may be more likely to get botulism if the dose they receive is too large if they are children or weigh less than a typical adult.

 Many cases of botulism occur in babies, and experts think it is because their digestive systems can not protect them from germs in the way that an older child or an adult’s digestive system can.

-Botulism in children occurs if a baby less than 1 year old eats honey, so it is important that babies do not eat honey until they are older.
+Botulism in children occurs if a baby less than one-year-old eats honey, so babies must not eat honey until older.

 What does botulism do?